 How to get there

-The Central Coast is an easy hour's drive north from Sydney.
+The Central Coast is an easy one-hour drive north from Sydney.
 Simply follow the Pacific Highway – Australia's national route 1 – north from Sydney's city centre until it joins the M1 Pacific Motorway, then take the sign-posted exit to your destination.

 Things to do and top attractions on the Central Coast